 Initial Mental Health and Wellbeing Commission

-While the permanent Commission is being established, the Initial Mental Health and Wellbeing Commission (the Initial Commission) will undertake some, but not all, of the functions of the permanent Commission.
-The Initial Commission has been established under section 11 of the New Zealand Public Health and Disability Act 2000.
+While the Commission was being established, the Initial Mental Health and Wellbeing Commission undertook some, but not all, of the functions of the permanent Commission.
+The Initial Commission was been established under section 11 of the New Zealand Public Health and Disability Act 2000.